 Encouragingly, IT survey respondents believe that they are now working more closely with other parts of the business, including marketing functions.
-The overwhelming majority of respondents (92%) agree that customer experience priorities are pushing their IT/Tech team to work more closely with other parts of the business (Figure 3).
-Furthermore, 89% of IT respondents agree that their IT/Tech team is involved in decision making around choosing and implementing CX technology.
+The overwhelming majority of respondents 92 percent agree that customer experience priorities are pushing their IT or tech team to work more closely with other parts of the business (Figure 3).
+Furthermore, 89 percent of IT respondents agree that their IT or tech team is involved in decision making around choosing and implementing CX technology.

-The last word in this section on the integral role of IT within the CX-focused modern enterprise goes to Deloitte US CIO Doug Beaudoin, who said in December 2020: "Like many organizations, Deloitte is re-envisioning IT as technology becomes increasingly inseparable from business.
+The last word in this section on the integral role of IT within the CX-focused modern enterprise goes to Deloitte U.S. CIO Doug Beaudoin, who said in December 2020: "Like many organizations, Deloitte is re-envisioning IT as technology becomes increasingly inseparable from business.
 For example, systems and processes connected with customer data and platforms require tightly linked IT and business strategy expertise."

-Figure 3 Thinking about how your organisation approaches customer experience (CX), to what extent do you agree or disagree with the following statements?
+Figure 3 Thinking about how your organization approaches customer experience (CX), to what extent do you agree or disagree with the following statements?